naccdata/nacc-flywheel/docs/development/index.md

 ## Documenting and versioning

 All gear documentation and version tracking is stored under `docs/<gear-name>`, each with at minimum an `index.md` (for documentation) and a `CHANGELOG.md` (for tracking gear versions).
-These files should be updated whenver new or notable changes to the gear are added.
+The documentation only needs to be updated if new updates fundamentally change or deprecate previously documented features.
+The Changelog on the other hand should be updated consistently whenever any notable changes or bugfixes are added.

-The Changelogs loosely follow the convention described in [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and the gears in general all follow semantic versioning.
+The Changelogs loosely follow the convention described in [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and the gears all follow semantic versioning.
 All working changes should be added under the **Unreleased** header, and if a PR is associated with the change, the PR should be linked as well.

-Releases and version bumping are currently manually done.
+Releases and version bumping are currently done manually.
 When releasing a new version of the gear, ensure the following have been updated:

 * Increment the gear's image tag in the following files:
     * `src/docker/BUILD`: the `image_tags` field